 The Early Childhood Program offers services that are designed to assist educators and families to understand, appropriately respond to, and prevent challenging behaviors, promote social-emotional development and positive behaviors in children, strengthen home-school partnerships, and reduce suspensions and expulsions from early education and care settings.
 The goal is to support the adults in a child’s life to promote the necessary social emotional skills for children to develop a “foundation for success” in the early years and beyond.

-TN Voices Early Childhood Program offers supports for families and educators of children ages 0-8 in Tennessee.
+TN Voices Ready.
+Set.
+Grow! offers supports for families and educators of children ages 0-8 in Tennessee.

 Our Program aims to support children, families, and educators in three main ways: